 When speccing up your next new car or ordering it via car leasing options, choosing tech is often the most exciting bit.
 But you'll often have to pay for them up-front, which means you need to think carefully about what you want, and how much it'll pay you back come sell-up time.

 2019's catalogues are full of 4x4 options, though.
-Crossovers like my long-term Eclipse Cross are obvious, but BMW, Jaguar, Ford, Volvo, Vauxhall, Alfa Romeo and many more manufacturers have affordable, economical versions of their two-wheel drive saloons and estates.
+Crossovers like the Eclipse Cross are obvious, but BMW, Jaguar, Ford, Volvo, Vauxhall, Alfa Romeo and many more manufacturers have affordable, economical versions of their two-wheel drive saloons and estates.
 The technology is better and more robust, and combined with electronic traction control and for a long winter, proper tyres, the cars are safe and secure with reduced risk of getting stuck.

-All-wheel drive is available on
+All-wheel drive is available on: